CowKeyMan/SBWT-Search/README.md

 An application to search for k-mers in a genome given an SBWT index (which indexes k-mers of genomes)

-The CUDA search function is based on this repository: <https://version.helsinki.fi/harrikah/gpu-computing>
-The API is based on this repository: <https://github.com/algbio/SBWT>

 ## For Users

 This respository takes 2 inputs: An SBWT index which can be produced by using this repository: <https://github.com/algbio/SBWT>, and a FASTA/FASTQ file to search within the SBWT index.